Coconut Oil For The Metabolism : The Secret Benefits

 76 VS 92 Degree Melt:

-76 Degree Melt coconut oil is your average coconut oil that you can pick up at your local grocery store, and this is a great option as you will still get the benefits mentioned previously.
-However, if you are looking to be as optimal as possible then getting a fully hydrogenated coconut oil is going to be best.
+76 Degree Melt coconut oil is your average coconut oil that you can pick up at your local grocery store.
+This is a great option as you will still get the benefits mentioned previously.
+However, if you are looking to be optimal then getting a fully hydrogenated coconut oil is going to be best.

 Hydrogenation is a bit misunderstood in mainstream ideology.
 Hydrogenated vegetable oils create trans fatty acids, which are extremely detrimental to your health, but this is actually just partial hydrogenation.
 Getting a fully hydrogenated coconut oil means the hydrogenation process (addition of hydrogen atoms to the molecule) has gone to completion and the fat becomes extremely saturated and stable.

-Fully hydrogenating the coconut oil and making it even more saturated results in an oil that is extremely stable at high temperatures.
-This is actually ideal if you ever plan on frying any of your food, using fully hydrogenated 92 degree melt coconut oil to ensure that you do not oxidize the fat while you are burning it at high heats.
+Fully hydrogenating the coconut oil and makes it even more saturated.
+This results in an oil that is extremely stable at high temperatures.
+This is ideal if you ever plan on frying any of your food.
+Use fully hydrogenated, 92 degree melt coconut oil to ensure that you do not oxidize the fat while you are cooking with it at high heats.